How to book a flight that (likely) won’t get canceled

 Mitigate this risk by booking nonstop flights.
 Even if the airfare is more expensive, it could be worth it to avoid the headache of missing a connecting flight.

-If a layover is unavoidable, it’s almost always better to book the entire journey with the same airline on a single itinerary, as opposed to booking with separate airlines for each leg of the trip.
+If a layover is unavoidable, it’s almost always better to book the entire journey with the same airline on a single itinerary than booking with separate airlines for each leg of the trip.
 That way, if your first flight ends up being delayed, the airline may work with you to adjust your connecting flight, provided that the delay was its fault.
 If you book the two legs of your trip on different airlines, you likely won’t get that kind of consideration.

 Choose an airline with multiple flights per day